taustation-fan/players-guide/README.md

 You advance your career by succeeding at career tasks.
 You go to different areas of the station, and click on the "Tasks" tab, and then attempt some tasks.
+The [career overview page](https://alpha.taustation.space/career) lists all available tasks, and where you can try them.

 Each success adds up to your career experience, and each failure subtracts some amount.

 Each night at GCT 0/0 (which coincides with midnight UTC on Auld Earth), the number of days you spent in a career rank